Meet Our Team

 I practice what I preach, teaching from the wisdom traditions of Ayurveda and Mayan medicine, as well as from my own experiences through the transition from maiden to mother, from healing my own painful cycles, pregnancies, births, postpartum and beyond.

-• Richard Powell - Ayurvedic Practitioner
+• Richard Powell - Ayurvedic Doctor

 Richard G. Powell (Dhyānānanda) is a certified Āyurvedic Practitioner and a graduate of the Ayurvedic Institute in Albuquerque, NM.
 He has studied extensively under Dr. Vasant Lad, both in the US and in India.
 He furthered his studies of Ayurveda and Vedic philosophy under Dr. Ashwin Shastry of Arogya Niketana in Karnataka, India.
 In addition to Āyurveda, Richard has been practicing yoga for over 20 years and teaching for 18 of those years.
 He is an avid student of Sanskrit, Jyotisha (Vedic Astrology) and Vedic philosophy.
 He has studied Vedic Astrology in the Mantriji / Hart DeFouw lineage under Alison Bodhani and currently studies under Penny Farrow.